ColeBallard/basic-password-manager/README.md

 sdrowssap.exe
 ```

-8. Either import a text file of passwords or create a new one by
+9. Either import a text file of passwords or create a new one by entering in a master password in the text box and pressing Go.

 ## Import Text File